Kash-Pandz/MD_SIMULATION/README.md

 ## Overview

-Running MD simulations on protein-only and protein-ligand systems using OpenMM and Gromacs.
+This repo contains a MD simulation code for protein-only and protein-ligand systems using OpenMM and Gromacs.

 ### protein-only system preparation